rajgoel/course-machine-learning/01-lecture/slides.md

 An artificial neural network (ANNs) is a computational model inspired by the structure and functions of biological neural networks.

-Like biological neural networks, which contain neurons connected by synapses that carry signals, an ANN is made up of:
+An ANN consists of:

 - **Artificial neurons:** Each neuron receives input signals, processes them, and produces an output signal.
-- **Edges:** Connections between neurons that carry signals of varying intensity.
+- **Edges:** Connections between neurons carry signals of varying intensity.

 ---